-High affinity and selective PLK4 inhibitor (Ki = 0.16 nM).
+Centrinone is a high affinity and selective PLK4 inhibitor (Ki = 0.16 nM).
 Exhibits >1000-fold selectivity for PLK4 over Aurora A and Aurora B. Depletes centriole and centrosome levels in vitro.
 Induces cell cycle arrest in normal human cell lines in a p53-dependent manner.
 Decreases expression of pluripotency markers and induces differentiation in pluripotent stem cells.

 Sold with the permission of the Ludwig Institute for Cancer Research Ltd